 The Women in Science and Engineering Roundtable (WISER) aims to promote the inclusion and success of all women pursuing a Science, Technology, Engineering, or Mathematics (STEM)-related career at Case Western Reserve University through leadership, mentorship, and outreach.
 WISER also provides opportunities for professional skill development, collaboration with campus and community partners, and a sense of community in STEM.

 New members and guests are always welcome at all WISER events, as are all interested CWRU faculty and staff.
 WISER sponsors a variety of programs and events, including Peer Mentoring, monthly meetings, social outings, field trips, and opportunities for professional and educational enrichment.
-These activities are designed to stimulate discussion and thought about issues related to being a woman in STEM, to help build skills for success in the university and beyond, and to build a community of women in STEM at CWRU.
+These activities are designed to stimulate discussion and thought about issues related to being a woman in STEM, to help build skills for success in the university and beyond, and to build a community around women in STEM at CWRU.

 WISER Lounge - Sears 545